AcademySoftwareFoundation/tac/process/contributing.md

 ### Example of the SPDX short-form license identifiers and copyright notice in a source filed

+Assumes Apache License, Version 2.0 and Foo project name.

 ```
 # SPDX-License-Identifier: Apache-2.0
-# Copyright Contributors to the BananaBoat Project.
+# Copyright Contributors to the Foo Project.
 ```

 ## Contribution sign off